• 0Shopping Cart

 Change the World

 The very next week, Cynthia came to serve.
-She was nervous and unsure about her new role, because as a guest she had gotten the inside story about many of her fellow guests.
-She felt a tension about serving people she thought might be taking advantage or guests didn’t have the purest motives.
+She was nervous and unsure about her new role because, as a guest, she had gotten the inside story about many of her fellow guests.
+She felt a tension about serving people she thought might be taking advantage or guests who didn’t have the purest motives.

 But once again, the team pointed her to Jesus.
-He loves and blesses and gives to His children, unconditionally.
+He loves, blesses, and gives to His children unconditionally.
 She was challenged to see and serve as Jesus does—not on the basis of deservedness, but as an act of obedience and in honor of Jesus.
 A new wave of heart transformation and growth began to unfold within her.
 As she served, she began to see others just as God had seen her.

 Ready to Run

-She looks back in awe of the transformation in her life.
-God is now using her to have a powerful impact on others in the way way that Jonah and other Feed the Need volunteers had on her years ago.
-She is now a vessel for Christ, meeting needs and helping others lean in to the Lord.
+She looks back in awe at the transformation in her life.
+God is now using her to have a powerful impact on others in the way that Jonah and other Feed the Need volunteers had on her years ago.
+She is now a vessel for Christ, meeting needs and helping others lean into the Lord.
 Her personal growth and passion are having a contagious impact, bringing down walls.
-She has come full circle, and is now the one spurring others on to grow and serve.
+She has come full circle and is now the one spurring others on to grow and serve.

 Timothy and his family live in the Ukraine.
 They helped host our Feed the Need Missions team that went to the Ukraine in October of 2019.
 After the Ukraine trip, Timothy had the opportunity to visit the US.
 While he was visiting in Smithville, Texas, we got to meet up for dinner and shared more about the vision and heart of Feed the Need Missions.